Heritage Forum members’ programmes

 Beeding and Bramber Local History Society

-Meetings are usually held at 7:45pm in Beeding and Bramber Village Hall on the first Wednesday of the month.
-The talks cover a wide range of subjects relating to the history and natural history of the local area and Sussex in general.
+Meetings are usually held at 7:45pm in Beeding and Bramber Village Hall, High Street, Upper Beeding, BN44 3WN, on the first Wednesday of the month.

 Billingshurst Local History Society